Photo: Stefan Isaksson/imagebank.sweden.se

 Let’s hope for a more normal New Year in 2021, when we can celebrate with our friends again and give each other a hug at midnight.

-New Year is spent with friends
+New Year with friends

 Midnight, New Year’s Eve.
 It is quite an endearing sight: people standing outside, shivering, teeth clattering, up to their knees in heavy snow – just to wish each other a happy new year, accompanied by the bang and sparkle of fireworks.
 It is also symptomatic of modern Sweden.
 In many respects, Swedes have begun to absorb the outdoorsy continental lifestyle, but somewhere along the way a collision always occurs.
 In this case, with the climate.